elena/example-tests-django-hypothesis/README.md

 So given that: maybe this kind of pattern generally looks familiar.
 If it does we may know that this is not good.
 We may know that this must be better.

-This is the future and now we can save ourselves some worlds of pain by using Hypothesis to instead generate **strings of craziness** on our behalf.
+This is the future and now we can save ourselves some worlds of pain by using Hypothesis to instead generate outrageous strings on our behalf.

 ## Hypothesis